LCTPalmer/tuning_curve_analysis/README.md

 Includes:<br>
 mcmc_tc.py - routines for estimating Von Mises model parameters.<br>
 mcmc_plot.py - plotting the results of previous analysis<br>
-demo.py - demonstration of the functionality - fitting a Von Mises function to a single voxel using real fMRI data
-                                                also computes the Bayes factor of the Von Mises model over untuned<br>
+demo.py - demonstration of fitting a Von Mises function to a single voxel using real fMRI data.
+Also computes the Bayes factor of the Von Mises model over an untuned model<br>
 example_data.csv - data from an orientation tuning experiment.
-Columns 3 to end are Beta parameters of a GLM fit to that
+Columns 3 to end are detrended and z-normalised BOLD timeseries for each voxel in V1 of this subject (V1 voxels were isolated using retinotopic mapping in a separate analysis)
-                    presentation of the grating stimulus.
-The data used in practice could be raw BOLD time series or firing rates